 To ensure a high quality of the jacket pipe, we use raw materials from approved manufacturers only.

-For traditional manufacture of straight pipes, we use PE with high density, PE-HD.
-PE-HD jacket pipes are mainly manufactured in our own extruders.
+For traditional manufacture of straight pipes, we use high-density PE, HDPE.
+HDPE jacket pipes are mainly manufactured in our own extruders.

-To ensure high flexibility, we use low-density PE – PE-LLD for continually produced flex pipes.
+To ensure high flexibility, we use low-density PE, LLDPE, for continually produced flex pipes.
 During the continual production, the jacket pipe is extruded continually onto the outside of the foam insulation.